 - 5. In the Domain Name field, type the name users will type in their browsers to access your site. - 6.
 In the Comment field, optionally type a comment that describes your domain. - 7.
 Click the Create button.
 A new domain appears on the Domains page. - 8.
 Because GCS responds to different hostnames than your Fastly service, click the Create domain button to create a second domain. - 9.
 In the Domain Name field of the second domain you create, type the same value as the default host you created earlier (e.g., <your bucket name>.storage.googleapis.com) and click the Create button.
 A second new domain appears on the Domains page.
 Shielding POPs need this additional domain so they can route requests correctly.
-(See Caveats of shielding (/guides/performance-tuning/shielding#caveats-of-shielding) for more information.) - 10.
-Click the Activate button to deploy your configuration changes. - 11.
-Add a CNAME DNS record (/guides/basic-setup/adding-cname-records) for the domain if you haven't already done so.
+(See Caveats of shielding (/guides/performancetuning/shielding#caveats-of-shielding) for more information.) - 10.
+Click the Activate button to deploy your configuration changes. - Add a CNAME DNS record (/guides/basic-setup/adding-cname-records) for the domain if you haven't already done so.

-You can use [http://<domain>.global.prod.fastly.net/<filename>] to access the files you uploaded.
+You can use .global.prod.fastly.net/<filename>" to access the files you uploaded." to access the files you uploaded.">http://<domain>.global.prod.fastly.net/<filename>" to access the files you uploaded."